fbpx

 01 CHAPTER

-When you first start out, push the sticks very gently so the drone performs slight movements.
+The first thing to say is that, when you first start out, push the sticks very gently so the drone performs slight movements.
 As you get more comfortable, you can make sharper movements.

 (Note: For simplicity’s sake, this article assumes that the left stick controls yaw and throttle, and the right stick controls roll and pitch.
 Some transmitters allow the pilot to switch these controls based on what’s most comfortable.)

-• Roll: Done by pushing the right stick to the left or right.
+• Roll.
+Done by pushing the right stick to the left or right.
 Literally rolls the drone, which maneuvers the drone left or right.

-• Pitch: Done by pushing the right stick forwards or backward.
+• Pitch.
+Done by pushing the right stick forwards or backward.
 Tilts the drone, which maneuvers the drone forwards or backward.

-• Yaw: Done by pushing the left stick to the left or to the right.
+• Yaw.
+Done by pushing the left stick to the left or to the right.
 Rotates the drone left or right.
 Points the front of the copter in different directions and helps with changing directions while flying.

-• Throttle: To increase, push the left stick forwards.
+• Throttle.
+To increase, push the left stick forwards.
 To decrease, pull the left stick backward.
 This adjusts the altitude, or height, of the drone.

 How to Fly Drone